 Nobody likes a know-all.
 Be humble, but assertive.
 Listen to other people's views first.
 Rather than show you know best, guide them to figure out how they can be the best.
 Ego will get you in trouble and goes against being a team player.

-Our mission is to build Zaro so you can showcase the best portfolio anyone has ever seen.
-We've given you some tips about how to improve your odds.
+In this article I've given you some tips about how to improve your odds.
 Don't be afraid to work hard for what you want.
 Seek feedback and pay attention to the advice.
 But most importantly have fun.